SAP-samples/teched2023-DA271/exercises/ex2/README.md

 -   Drill by PARTNERID and confirm that company name is now displayed
 -   Drill by RESPONSIBLE and confirm that employee's full name is now displayed
 -   Under **Rows** within the **Builder**, check drill-settings (three dots in dimension list on the right) and change presentation from ID and Description to **Description and ID**.

+:warning: 2023-10-26: If Analytic Model hasn't picked up the metadata change, enforce an additional deploy by adding a blank space (" ") to the business name of the Analytic Model and hit deploy.
+Then repeat the steps above around the Analytic Model.
+This error is currently in fixing.

 ## Add Language-independent Labels For Products and Product Categories